Do Go On - 397 - Aviator Charles Kingsford Smith

 Well, you always decide if they're fun or not.

-We also decided they're tidbits.
+We also decided if they're tidbits.

 I feel like you could probably expand your portfolio.